 We undertake collaborative research projects involving researchers and policy makers, to create the knowledge and evidence needed to improve policy and practice in the prevention and control of non-communicable diseases.

-Our research applies a public health lense to physical activity, nutrition, obesity prevention, epidemiology and health promotion research, as well as other aspects of primary prevention.
+Our research applies a public health lens to physical activity, nutrition, obesity prevention, epidemiology and health promotion, as well as other aspects of primary prevention.

 By bringing together researchers with diverse areas of expertise, we aim to engage in a range of policy-relevant research studies to generate different kinds of public health evidence, including:

 Our work focuses on improving population health through high quality epidemiological, measurement and surveillance research.
 We ask epidemiological questions of large cross-sectional and complex longitudinal data linked to routinely-collected medical records data, biobanks, and non-health data (e.g. GPS, transport data, social media) to examine trends and changes in the relationships between chronic disease, health status, and behavioural risk factors.

 Assessing the impacts of complex interventions and policy (e.g. translational scaled-up programs, natural experiments) on the individuals and communities require innovative research methodologies and evaluation designs.

 Determining if an intervention worked, why it worked, for whom and in what conditions, are critical for advancing the evidence base and for informing public health policy and practice.
 The PRC has distinctive skills in evaluating population- and system-level prevention and health promotion programs.